Virginia Avenue Tunnel

-History
+Original tunnel

 The tunnel was constructed in 1870–1872, and finished on January 13, 1872, by the B&P and later controlled by the Pennsylvania Railroad (PRR).
 It originally served the B&P station on the present-day site of the National Gallery of Art, on the National Mall at 6th & B Street NW (today's Constitution Avenue) and was part of a branch line between Bowie and Alexandria that gave the PRR access to DC and the south.
 The tunnel was built using the cut and cover method.
 It was constructed of ashlar stone for the sidewalls, and brick and stone for the arches.

 In 1904 the tunnel was extended to its present length due to a track relocation.
 Initially the tunnel served both freight and passenger service until Union Station's opening in 1908, and since that time it has been freight-only.
 The tunnel's second track was removed in 1936 to accommodate electrification and increasingly large railroad equipment.

-Tunnel modifications
+Current tunnel

+Design

 In 2008, CSX proposed to modify or replace the tunnel to provide room for a second track and sufficient height to allow use of double-stack freight cars and autoracks.
 The railroad also planned to address the tunnel's deteriorated structure, in particular its cracked masonry and failing drainage system.

 CSX initially sought government funding in a public-private partnership as part of its National Gateway initiative, but in 2011, it announced that it would fund the tunnel project itself.

 In 2012, CSX and government agencies considered four design alternatives for a new tunnel, conducting public outreach meetings, and preparing an environmental impact assessment for each of the alternatives.
 A final decision on the selected alternative was expected in spring 2013, but did not come until 2014.